 More often than not, headlines about sex super foods are far from reliable.
 Many of the foods billed as magical aphrodisiacs aren’t actually all that effective in real life.
 But there are a couple of natural foods that have preliminary scientific backing for their sex-positive claims.

 Oysters have long been called an aphrodisiac; even Casanova himself claimed to eat 50 raw oysters every morning for the sexual benefit.
 But are these little shellfish really the arousal-boosting food so many claim them to be?

 Actually, there’s some scientific evidence to support that claim.
 Oysters are rich in zinc, a mineral essential for sperm development and sexual maturation.
 In addition to zinc, oysters also have two amino acids that have been shown to increase sex hormones in rats: D-aspartic acid and N-methyl D-aspartic acid.

 That said, it’s important to note that there’s no equivalent study on humans regarding these amino acids and their relationship to sex hormones.

-Red ginseng is an herbal remedy that comes up when talking about sex.
+Red ginseng is an herbal remedy that often comes during conversations about sex drive.
 Red ginseng is a Korean plant that’s harvested after six years, then steamed and dried with the peel on.
-It’s one of the most common herbal remedies used throughout the world for everything from strengthening the immune system to stress to erectile dysfunction.
+It’s one of the most common herbal remedies used throughout the world for everything from strengthening the immune system and combating stress to treating erectile dysfunction.

 Whether all of these claims are true is another story, but at least one systematic review of randomized clinical trials (RCTs) lends credence to the claim that red ginseng can help with erectile dysfunction.
 Researchers looked at seven RCTs focused on the efficacy of red ginseng as a treatment for erectile dysfunction (ED).
 While researchers noted a positive connection between ED and red ginseng, they also noted that the sample size and methodological rigor of these studies reviewed were both too low to make any real conclusions.